 artist BIO:

 Jennifer Leigh Harrison is a multidisciplinary artist, psychotherapist, and social worker based in Seattle.
-As a self-taught painter, Harrison has in her first year had noteworthy solo exhibits in Seattle, shown at Van Der Plas Gallery in NYC and has been jury selected for international exhibits in her first year of shows.
-She was awareded first place for the annual abstract art painting at Gage in 2023.
-Her art focuses on themes of movement and deconstruction in lyrical abstract form.
-Harrison's visually organic work is distinguished by improvised layers of stripped surfaces that house texture, color, both hidden and revealed.
+As a self-taught painter, Harrison has shown at Van Der Plas Gallery in NYC and has been jury selected for international exhibits with honorable mention.
+She was awarded the annual first place prize for abstract art at Gage in 2023.
+Her art focuses on themes of movement and deconstruction in lyrical abstract form that struggle with themes of power and acceptance in an embodied practice that has been described as performative.
+Harrison's visually organic work is distinguished by improvised layers of stripped surfaces and mark making that house texture, color, both hidden and revealed.
 Her art is currently on display at various locations in Seattle.

 A recipient of the Marian Coe Scholarship award for creative writing, Harrison’s work is internationally published in journals and anthologies.
 She is the author of the chapbook, Places We Left, published by Dancing Girl Press.